What will you do on the course?

 Assessment is through written and practical projects at regular intervals during the course.
 Students are continually monitored and given feedback and guidance to meet agreed set objectives.

-- Excellent Apple Mac suites with industry standard software Adobe Premiere
+- Excellent Apple Mac suites with industry standard software (full Adobe collection including Premier Pro),

 - Opportunities for group work with students from Art and Design, Graphics, Performing Arts and Music.

 Progression to industry or higher level study at degree or HND level within a wealth of areas including film, tv advertising, business and social marketing.

 Honours degrees in film, media and digital production, broadcast journalism, games and computer aided design at the Universities of Bournemouth, Plymouth and West of England.

 5 GCSEs grades A* - C or equivalent, such as Level 2 Diploma at pass, merit or distinction plus a GCSE A* - C. GCSE English grade C or above is desirable but not a requirement.